 Spiritual Care & Counseling (4 units)

 Introduces theories and practices for clinical spiritual care and counseling work.
 Special attention is paid to literature in the field of healthcare chaplaincy about medical ethics, measuring effective care, and working in diverse settings.

 Pastoral Theology (3 units)

 Introduces the history, key texts, and practice of pastoral theology.
 Students gain the background and the methods necessary to make their own contributions to this area of writing.
 Supervised by the professor, students explore important texts for the particular chaplaincies in which they work.

 Examines the ways influential thinkers have understood stages of transformation in spiritual development.
 Students explore the ways in which significant works may deepen their own personal practice as well as their approach to chaplaincy.

 Organizational & Legal Issues in Ministry & Spiritual Care (3 units)

 Introduces institutional administration and organization in ministry and spiritual care, and considers best practices, roles and responsibilities, and resources for spiritual leaders.
 Special attention is given to nonprofit administration, legal issues, and management.
 Students also consider these matters specifically in the context of professional chaplaincy.

 Spiritual Leadership (3 units)

-Introduces spiritual leadership, social ethics and considers values, responsibilities, functions, and resources, for spiritual leaders.
+Introduces spiritual leadership and social ethics and considers values, responsibilities, functions, and resources for spiritual leaders.
 Students explore examples and archetypes of spiritual leadership in the Buddhist traditions.
 Students also examine spiritual leadership in the context of professional chaplaincy practice.